 There's one reason why our services are outstanding - and that's our amazing staff - who, for the seventh year running, rated us incredibly highly in the national staff survey.

-To provide specialised childrens occupational therapy assessment and treatment for children.
+To provide highly specialised paediatric occupational therapy assessment and treatment for children.

 To assess and prescribe specialist equipment for home and school to support function and participation (e.g. positioning, beds, toilet and bathing, hoists and slings, safety) and link with the housing specialists within the service to ensure a fully integrated service.